xma711/notebook/signal_processing/fft/README.md

 where abs(fftx)**2 is the power spectrum

-Wait!! is dt the sampling period? should be yes.
+Wait! is dt the sampling period? should be yes.

 Another question: do we need to divide fftx by n to normalize the vector?